-If we were to compare apples to apples, as we did in our Intel Core i9-12900K vs AMD Ryzen 9 5900X breakdown, then the Ryzen 9 5900X comes in at a lower cost to the Core i9-12900K (and that's not even factoring in the new motherboard and cooling you likely need for it).
+If we were to compare apples to apples, as we did in our Intel Core i9-12900K vs AMD Ryzen 9 5900X breakdown, then the Ryzen 9 5900X comes in at a lower cost than the Core i9-12900K (and that's not even factoring in the new motherboard and cooling you likely need for it).

 The Core i9-12900K is a 16-core processor, but only eight of those cores are dual-threaded performance cores.
-The other eight are efficiency cores that are single threaded and less powerful, but take on all of the low level background tasks.
+The other eight are efficiency cores that are single-threaded and less powerful, but take on all of the low-level background tasks.
 This frees up the performance cores to dedicate themselves to tackling heavy workloads.

 This means that the total number of threads available for workloads is the same, but the difference comes in how those threads are used, and whatever Intel is doing is definitely working.